nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 In our discussion, we agreed that these files, while generally small, should not be part of a published package.

-There were two things that we didn't have a conclusive agreement:
+There were two things that we didn't have conclusive agreement on:

 The first is how should package keep these files out when publishing.
 The second is whether other files like tests and sources should be published (but would be a non-issue once npm tink project is released)